Configuring Counters in Your Channel Specification

 -

-Hover over the channel row to see the Configure gear
+Hover over a channel row to see the Configure gear

 .
-Click the gear for the channel you wish to configure.
-The channel configuration dialog opens.
+Click the gear for the channel or channels you wish to configure.

+The configure gear appears when selecting multiple channels of the same data type (analog, digital, counter, calculated, and so on).
+If channels of different data types are selected, the configure gear will not be available.

 -